15532th/avtdl/README.md

 ## avtdl

 Tool to monitor Youtube and some other streaming platforms for new streams and uploads and execute user-defined commands when it happens.
 It aims to provide a highly configurable environment for setting up automated archiving of new content with filtering and notifications support.
-It does not try to provide downloading streams itself and instead relies on executing commonly used well-known solutions for the task, such as `yt-dlp` or `streamlink`.
+It does not try to provide downloading streams itself and instead relies on executing commonly used well-known solutions for the task, such as `yt-dlp`.

 ### Features overview